 top of page

 An awesome part of living around LKN is that it has all four seasons, which means plenty of vibrant, changing colors to experience around the lake all year long.
-The variation in temperatures is pretty typical of what one would expect for four seasons, though summers can get a little scorching with temps up into the 90's and some seriously high humidity.
+The variation in temperatures is pretty typical of what one would expect for four seasons, though summers can feel fairly scorching with temps up into the 90's and some seriously high humidity.
 (Sorry ladies, expect some bad hair days.)

-Winters are generally pretty mild, snow is rare, but a beautiful occurrence over the water.
-Spring and Fall are very pleasant with nice, comfy temps in the 60s-70s most days.
-Many believe October is the best month to be on the water.
-Water temperatures fluctuate throughout the year, but from late fall through early spring it can dip into the 30’s, while June-September will see water temps hit the mid 80 degree mark.
+Winters are generally pretty mild, snow is rare, but beautiful when it happens.
+Spring and Fall are very pleasant with comfortable temps in the 60s-70s most days.
+Many believe, including us, that October is the best month to be on the water.
+Water temperatures fluctuate throughout the year, but from late fall through early spring it can dip into the 30’s, while June-September will see water temps hit the mid to high 80 degree mark.

 It's All Ancient History, Dam It!

 The lake’s history is somewhat interesting, Duke Power Company dammed up the Catawba River in the early 1960’s to generate electrical energy for Charlotte and the Piedmont Region.
-You may hear some people say that Duke simply dammed the river and let the entire area flood without caution (flooding buildings, gravesites, etc.) to create Lake Norman, but that’s not entirely accurate.
-Duke and the local communities went to great lengths to move and/or raze as many structures, trees, and gravesites as possible.
+You may hear some people say that Duke simply dammed the river and let the entire area flood without caution (flooding buildings, gravesites, etc.) to create Lake Norman, but that’s not accurate.
+Duke and the local communities went to great lengths to move and/or raze as many structures and trees as possible, while relocating gravesites and cemetaries.
 But there are still a couple cool historical markers under the water, like a Revolutionary War battle site and an old mill location.
-And, yes, prior to the lake some of the land was used for burial grounds.
-But don’t believe the gossip, those grave sites were all relocated BEFORE the river was dammed.
-(Or so we’ve been told.)
-There's obviously a lot more to know about the Lake Norman region, but hopefully this is a good start!
+There’s much more to the Lake Norman area than statistics, but this gives you a foundation for understanding what makes it such a unique place to live.
+Next, explore Lake Norman’s towns, neighborhoods, and waterfront communities — each with its own character and lifestyle.

 49615053297_fe7ab419d0_b.jpg